-For most part carvings show stylised humans.
+For the most part, carvings show stylized humans.
 Many representations of humans have ribs: not unlike the "X-ray art" which is characteristic for the whole Pacific region.

 It is possible that at least some of the symbols show the dead people of Moriori.
-Some carvings seem to show people with knees pulleed to the chest – just like Moriori buried their deceased ones in dunes.
-Researcher C.Jefferson (3) hypothesized that human figurines represented certain deceased people and Moriori artists in a stylized way depicted charateristic features, habits and personal touches of these people.
+Some carvings seem to show people with knees pulled to the chest – just like Moriori buried their deceased ones in dunes.
+Researcher C.Jefferson (3) hypothesized that human figurines represented certain deceased people and Moriori artists in a stylized way depicted characteristic features, habits and personal touches of these people.

 - Fraser W. Jopson and Craig R. McKibbin, Moriori tree carvings.
 Close-range photogrammetic record and survey, Department of Conservation, September 2000.
 Accessed 06.01.11.

 - John W. Dawson, New Zealand Botany with a Difference — The Chatham Islands, Tuatara, Vol 31, Issue 1, July 1991.
 Image of a tree with at least 3 symbols.
 Accessed 06.01.11.

 - Christina Jefferson, The Dendroglyphs of the Chatham Islands, The Journal of the Polynesian Society, Vol 64, No 4, pp. 367 – 441, 1955.
 Accessed 06.01.11.

 Hapupu dendroglyphs on the map

 |Where is located?||Australia and Oceania, Polynesia, New Zealand, Chatham Islands, north – east Rehoa, J.M.
 Barker National Historical Reserve|